ritvaj/taskflowhq-activation-funnel-analysis/README.md

 ## User Journey & Funnel Definition

+This section clarifies how a new user experiences the product and where we draw the line for meaningful activation.

 ### User Journey

-A new user:
+A typical new user flow looks like this:

 1. Opens TaskFlowHQ
 2. Proceeds through onboarding or setup screens
-3. Explores a core feature
+3. Explores at least one core feature
 4. Attempts to complete a task or workflow
 5. Successfully completes a first meaningful action (activation)

+This sequence represents the minimum path required for a user to understand the product’s value.

 ### Activation Definition

-Activation represents the moment a user moves from passive exploration to active usage, demonstrating that the product can be applied to their own work.
+Activation is defined as the point where a user shifts from passive exploration to intentional use.
+At this moment, the user demonstrates that TaskFlowHQ can be applied to a real task, not just browsed or tested superficially.

 ### Funnel Steps

+This section translates the abstract user journey into concrete, measurable funnel steps used for analysis.

 | Step | Description |
 |---|---|